 Books2Africa’s Book Donation Programme is the charity’s key strategy for delivering its aim of improving the quality of education for people in Africa.
-This strategy is anchored upon our ideals captured in the acronym EDUCATION
+This strategy is anchored upon a holistic and inclusive understanding of education.

 Books immediately improve the quality of teaching and learning especially within poor learning environments with no access to electricity or internet.
 However, Books2Africa also collects and distributes donations of other educational materials e.g. computers, sports gear and toys to achieve our core charitable objectives – educating people, helping the environment.

 Yes.
 Most of the Science and Social Science subjects are universal and not culture specific.
 Books2Africa’s mission is to equip African students with educational materials that enable them to be competitive and help them achieve their full potential in a globalised world.
 As such, we believe not exposing Africans to Shakespeare for example is limiting their potential.
 At the same time, we recognise the need to encourage African scholarship.
 As such, we promote books by African authors via our Books2Africa Press programme.

 Unlike most other charities, our book distribution model is demand driven.
 This means we provide books to people and projects/institutions who approach us via our website or at our distribution offices in Africa.
 When applying for books online, individuals and institutions in Africa can specify the academic level, subject and quantity of books they require and our team of volunteers select relevant books to match their request.
 By opening more Books2Africa Distribution Offices in Africa, people who need books in Africa can walk in, browse and select the books they want.
 In our experience, both new and used books are equally desirable and useful.